Cool for Cats (song): Release

 "Cool For Cats" was released as a single on 9 March 1979.
 The band performed the song on Top of the Pops to promote the single, though the band was forced to alter the lyric "I'm invited in for a coffee / and I give the dog a bone".
 The band also released a music video for the song featuring the band and female backing singers performing the song.
+One of the singers being future Eastenders actress Michelle Collins.
 Tilbrook later said the video "makes me cringe", particularly for a moment where Tilbrook "burst through a group of girls" in an attempt to look "panther-like and super-sexy", only to "just look pissed".
 Difford said that the band originally filmed a different video where the band constantly changed hats, but it did not appear on TV because it featured a clip of drummer Gilson Lavis downing a pint of beer in two seconds.
 This "alternate" video was, however, screened uncut on the children's TV show Tiswas in April 1979.

 "Cool for Cats" would prove to be the band's biggest UK hit to that point, reaching number two on the charts.
-"Cool for Cats" remains numerically tied with the band's subsequent single, "Up the Junction", for the band's highest UK charting single.
+It remains in tied position with the band's subsequent single, "Up the Junction", for the band's highest UK charting single.
 The band became ambivalent about these songs, however: Difford noted that the band "deliberately binned" their two best-charting singles when he and Tilbrook started attracting critical acclaim as "the new Lennon–McCartney".
 Difford concluded, though, "Now I look back on those songs with great affection because without them I wouldn't be where I am today."

 The song has also appeared on several of the band's compilations, such as Singles – 45's and Under.